Solutions to common issues with Guard Dog. If you don't find your issue here, check the FAQ or visit the WordPress.org support forums.

 - Add both versions

-- WordPress sees different IP than your actual IP
+- WordPress sees proxy IP instead of your actual IP

 Fix: